 Course Requirements Checklist

-The student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 350 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to at least 3 other classmates’ threads.
-Each reply must be 150–200 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
+Each thread must be at least 250 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
+Each reply must be at least 150 words.
 (Outcomes: A, D)

 Using the provided template, the student will interview 2 full-time worship pastors/ministers of music in order to help him or her define the role of a professional worship leader.
 Then the student will write a report of 8–10 pages (plus title page, table of contents, bibliography, and appendices) summarizing and comparing the 2 interviews.
 The paper must include at least 2 references in addition to the course textbooks and the Bible.
 (Outcomes: A, B, D, E)

-Using the provided template, the student will write a 13-page Summary/Analysis Report on the Edwards text.
-For each chapter in the text, the student must write a summary, an analysis, and a 1-sentence statement of what they learned in the chapter.
+Using the provided template, the student will write a 13-page Summary/Analysis Report on the Navarro text.
+Each of the first six weeks of this course, the student will write a summary, an analysis, and a 1-sentence statement of what they learned in the chapters, as laid out in the Summary Analysis Report Assignment Instructions.
 (Outcomes: A, B, C)

 The student will imagine that he/she has been given the responsibility of searching for a new worship leader at a large church.
-The student must prepare a 30–35 minute presentation and write an 18–20 page paper answering the following question: What is the role of the worship leader?
+The student must write a 12-page paper answering the following question: What is the role of the worship leader?
 The student must elaborate on several areas of responsibility in his/her answer and then make application to the local church ministry.
 The student must demonstrate a thoughtful presentation, thorough research, and personal application.
-The presentation and the report must adhere to current Turabian format.
-The project must include at least 20 references including the course textbooks and the Bible.
+The report must adhere to current Turabian format.
+The project must include at least 14 references including the course textbooks and the Bible.
 (Outcomes: A, B, D, E)

-The student will take a Midterm Exam covering Navarro: Chapters 1–6 and the lecture presentations from Modules/Weeks 1–4.
+The student will take a Midterm Exam covering Navarro: Chapters 1–6 and the lecture presentations from Module 1: Week 1 - Module 4: Week 4.
 The exam is open-book/open-notes with 45 multiple-choice and 55 true/false questions.
 The student will have 1 hour and 30 minutes to complete the exam.
 (Outcomes: A, B, D, E)